 The abstract should summarize the context and purpose of the study, the main findings and provide a brief summary and potential implications.
 Abbreviations should be used sparingly in the abstract.
 Citations and references should not be given in abstracts.
-Only standard characters and those that can be included using the font type "symbol" are allowed.
+Only standard characters and those that can be included using the font "Symbol" are allowed.

 Five keywords in alphabetical order describing the main topics of the article should appear below the abstract for indexing purpose.
 They should be separated by a semicolon.

 The introduction section should be written from the standpoint of researchers without specialist knowledge in that area.
 It should clearly state the background of the research, as well as its purposes and significance, and should include a brief statement of what is being reported in the article.

-The results and discussion section should contain a description of the experimental results that substantiates the conclusions of the work.
+The results and discussion section contains a description of the experimental results that substantiates the conclusions of the work.
 A comprehensible discussion which links the results to related investigations and to existing knowledge in the relevant field should follow.
 The sections may also be separated.
 The presentation of experimental details in this section should be kept to a minimum.
 Information already obvious in tables, figures or schemes should not be reiterated in the text if it is unnecessary for any important discussion.